First Fridays at 5: Join the Conversation

 The Facebook group had the added benefit of easily allowing members to invite other quilters to the group.
 By the time all the distribution list members joined the Facebook group, our membership had almost doubled to 9 paying members.

 We went back into heavy restrictions the day of a planned in-person quilting event.
-So, I decided to give my guild something to look forward to, and I began to post to our Facebook group.
+So, I decided to give my guild something to look forward to, and I began posting to our Facebook group.
 I talked about how I was still going to quilt and that this was my guilt-free quilting day.
-I said I was excited about not packing my equipment, haul it through the snow, or put on socks.
+I said I was excited about not packing my equipment, hauling it through the snow, or putting on socks.
 I posted what I was working on throughout the day and asked them to share what they were working on.
 Little by little, the replies came in, and by the end of the day, it felt like we had a quilting event.

 Looking for ways to increase engagement, I added a virtual morning chat in a Facebook room to our monthly events.
-To keep people engaged between meetings, I started creating contests, posting daily, and arranging for presentations on our virtual quilting days.
+In addition, I started creating contests, posting daily, and arranging for presentations on our virtual quilting days to keep people engaged between meetings.

 Wanting to focus on the benefits of virtual events over in-person events, I increased the quilting events from once a month to every 2 weeks.
-To prevent fatigue and encourage interaction, I planned 2 activities on each event day instead of an all-day virtual meeting.
+To prevent fatigue and encourage interaction, I planned 2 activities instead of an all-day virtual meeting on each event day.
 We had a 1 hour morning chat and a 2 hour noisy sewing time in the afternoon.

 The morning chat was when we showed what we were working on and had guest presentations.
 The noisy sewing time was when we sewed together, showed what we accomplished that day, and supported each other in our successes and failures.